Misteria0/Misteria0/README.md

 <sub> I go by Misty

 <sub> BYI: I struggle with empathy so please don't vent to me.
+I can be insensitive so tell me when I'm being mean.
 I'm also bad at keeping conversations going so I prefer if you interact first.
 If I take long to respond it's because I don't have a response I am not ignoring you I just don't know what to say.
-I usually miss jokes or don't understand a lot of things.
-Sorry if you interact with me and you need tone tags since I don't really know how to use them
+Sometimes I usually miss jokes or don't understand a lot of things.
+Sorry if you interact with me and you need tone tags since I don't really know how to use them.

 <sub> Interest(Shows/Movies): Mob Pyshco, Beastars, Your lie in april, deamon slayer, Saiki k, JJK, MHA, A slient voice, anything Sonic realated, Magic and Muscles, Solo leveling, Detective Conan and more.